 CARE's Healing Programs

-- Yoga as Healing
+- Yoga as Healing (7-week series)

-Yoga as Healing is a free 7-week long program aimed at empowering survivors of sexual assault and helping them reconnect their mind and body through the practice of yoga.
+Yoga as Healing is a free 7-week program aimed at empowering survivors of sexual abuse and helping them reconnect their mind and body through the practice of yoga.
 Yoga as Healing is open to UC Davis students, including undergraduate, graduate, and professional students.
 Survivors of all genders are welcomed and no prior yoga experience is necessary.
 CARE provides all the materials, including yoga mats, yoga blocks, and blankets.

 The program includes: